zemogle/darkmattersheep-hugo/content/blog/code-camp-cosmos.md

 ![Camper making the mBot and coding with Scratch](http://static.darkmattersheep.uk/campcosmos/DSC06503.JPG)

+As we were using Linux and the MakeBlock version of Scratch needs Adobe Air to run locally (not supported on Linux).
+I was a bit stumped.
+Until I found the excellent ScratchX website.
+An internet genius had ported most of the blocks needed for the [MakeBlock robotics blocks](http://scratchx.org/?url=http://mbotx.github.io/scratchx-mbot/project.sbx#scratch), which really saved the day.

 ### Complex concepts

-Even though Scratch is a simplified, visual language, with many helper functions/blocks, it still contains complex concepts.
-As an adult you probably take for granted 3 complex concepts:
+Even though Scratch is a simplified, visual language, with many helper functions/blocks, it still contains complex coding concepts.
+As an adult you probably take for granted these 3 complex concepts:

 - If…else
 - Logical operators (e.g. greater or less than)